-The course will consist of Sixteen (16) units, that is, four (4) modules.
-The material has been developed to suit postgraduate students in Entrepreneurial Studies at the National Open University of Nigeria (NOUN) by using an approach that treats Quantitative Methods.
+The course consists of five modules which is divided into 15 units.
+The material has been developed to suit undergraduate students in Economics at the National Open University of Nigeria (NOUN) by using an approach that treats Operations Research.

-A student who successfully completes the course will surely be in a better position to manage operations of organizations in both private and public organizations.
+After successfully completing the course you will surely be in a better position to manage operations of organisations in both private and public organisations.

-The course guide tells you briefly what the course is about, what course materials you will be using and how you can work your way through these materials.
+The Course Guide tells you briefly what the course is about, what course materials you will be using and how you can work your way through these materials.
 It suggests some general guidelines for the amount of time you are likely to spend on each unit of the course in order to complete it successfully.
-It also gives you some guidance on your tutor-marked assignments.
+It also gives you some guidance on your tutormarked assignments.
 Detailed information on tutor-marked assignment is found in the separate assignment file which will be available in due course.